What Is an Estate Sale and How Does It Work?

 "It needs to be a good fit for both parties," ASEL director Julie Hall says.
 "Use your gut instinct, ensure you have a contract, and make sure your questions and concerns are addressed."

-In addition, Susan recommends asking for referrals and talking to professionals in related industries, such as an estate attorney, CPA, financial advisor, or a funeral home director.
+It's also helpful to obtain referrals and talk to professionals in related industries, such as an estate attorney, CPA, financial advisor, or a funeral home director.
 Good questions to ask include:

 • How long have you been in business?